javierarce/slack-loading-messages/README.md

-Geo-flavored loading messages that I set up in our CartoDB Slack account:
+Geo-flavored loading messages that I set up in our CartoDB Slack account.
+If you have suggestions, please send them in!

 * `Geographers never get lost.
 They just do accidental field work.`
 by Nicholas Chrisman.